 RELATED READING: how to make your closet smell good and eliminate bad odors

 How to Clean a Mattress with Bed Bugs

 One of the most uncomfortable ways to spend the night in bed is to spend it scratching because of the itchy bites of bed bugs.
-If your mattress is infested with bed bugs or just can live with the thought of it, here are some tips in eliminating or preventing these bugs.
+If your mattress is infested with bed bugs or just can live with the thought of it, here are some tips for eliminating or preventing these bugs.

-1. Remove your sheets and pillowcase from the bed.
+1. Remove your sheets and pillowcases from the bed.
 Before transporting the bed linen to the washing machine, make sure that they are placed in garbage bags so that the bugs are not spread to other parts of the house.